Navy veteran from California has been held in Iran for months, mother says

 The United States hasn’t had diplomatic relations with the country since the overthrow of the shah in 1979.
 The Swiss government has acted as the intermediary for any talks between Washington and Tehran.

-“All I know is that he is alive and they were putting in a request for a consular visit by the Swiss,” Joanne White told The New York Times, adding that her son was supposed to return from Iran on a flight through Dubai.
+Michael White's mother told The New York Times, “All I know is that he is alive and they were putting in a request for a consular visit by the Swiss.”
+She added that her son had been supposed to return from Iran on a flight through Dubai.

-White's detainment was first reported by Iranwire, an online news operation operated by Iranian expats, on Monday before it was picked up by The New York Times on Monday.
+White's detainment was first reported by Iranwire, an online news operation operated by Iranian expatriates, before it was picked up by The New York Times on Monday.

-The Iranwire report was based on a former Iranian prisoner who had allegedly met White while they were both at Vakilabad Prison in the city of Mashhad in October, according to the Times.
+The Iranwire report was based on the account of a former Iranian prisoner who allegedly met White while they were both at Vakilabad Prison in the city of Mashhad in October, according to the Times.

 White has been undergoing chemotherapy and radiation treatment for a neck tumor, his family said.
 He also suffers from acute asthma, according to his mother.